tytso/xfstests-bld/README.md

 * Automated testing for 'watched' repositories every time there is a new commit to the kernel;
 * Bisection bug finding between any two commits given by the user, in order to identify the offending commit;

+[^1] [Hermetic builds](https://landing.google.com/sre/sre-book/chapters/release-engineering/) are insensitive to the libraries and other software installed on the build machine.
+Instead, builds depend on known versions of build tools, such as compilers, and dependencies, such as libraries.

 ## 2. Users/Personas Of The Project: